albar965/littlenavmap-manual/src/en/MENUS.rst

 Starts the internal web server of *Little Navmap*.
 Access the web page using the menu item ``Open Webserver Page in Browser`` below.

-See :doc:`WEBSERVER` for detailed information and :ref:`web-server` for configuration options.
+See chapter :doc:`WEBSERVER` for detailed information and options page :ref:`options-web-server` for configuration options.

 .. _open-webserver: